 - The turns of phrase found in stories that are simply diamonds in the rough.

 - Ways of thinking and writing that are old as the hills.

 If any of those definitions made you groan or roll your eyes, then you’ve just expressed why clichés don’t work.
-A cliché is something that most of us have heard; we use clichés in everyday speech, rough first drafts, and yes, in classic literature—when those sayings were fresh and new.
+A cliché is something that most of us have heard.
+We use clichés in everyday speech, rough first drafts, and yes, in classic literature—when those sayings were fresh and new.
 In other words, clichés are already-written phrases that have lost their impact and originality.

-clichés are already-written phrases that have lost their impact and originality.
+What is a cliché?
+Clichés are already-written phrases that have lost their impact and originality.

 Ignorance is bliss.
 An uphill battle.
 Judging a book by its cover.
-Because we’ve heard these clichés so many times, the images have lost their novelty, forcing readers to begrudgingly accept the information being communicated.
-If you need to express something quick in an email, perhaps a cliché will do, but throw too many overused phrases in a poem or story, and your reader will not turn the page.
+Because we’ve heard these clichés so many times, the images have lost their novelty, forcing readers to begrudgingly accept the information communicated.
+If you need to express something quick in an email, perhaps a cliché will do, but throw too many overused phrases in a poem or a story, and your reader will not turn the page.